 AER divisions are professional learning communities.
 They provide unique opportunities for members to learn, explore and grow professionally!
 There are 16 AER divisions:

 Orientation & Mobility

-Are you a certified Orientation and Mobility specialist, or interested in independent movement and travel?
-The AER O&M Division is a must for you!
-With resources, discussions, and information on an array of topics, including accessible pedestrian signals, rural wayfinding, scope of practice, tools to support the growing field of O&M, and so much more.
-This is where O&M specialists convene to learn, grow, and develop.
+We offer resources, professional development and information on an array of topics such as: environmental access, accessible pedestrian signals, rural wayfinding, scope of practice, and tools to support the field of O&M. This is where Certified O&M Specialists convene to learn, grow, and expand their practice.